oss-reva/gitscribe/README.rst

 Installation
 ------------

-To deploy gitscribe, follow these steps
+To deploy gitscribe, follow these steps:

        .. code-block:: bash